 Their daily lessons are on the nice big blackboard inside their classroom, which has a mixture of English, Math, Reading and Writing.

-Our students are given transport to and from the centre every Monday, Wednesday and Friday mornings.
+Our students are given transport to and from the centre every Monday to Friday mornings.
 After each of these lessons they are transported back to a collective point from were they can disperse to their homes.

 The playground at The DeSanto Centre for the Deaf is always a work in progress and we keep adding facilities and apparatuses as we grow.
 The kids can enjoy playing on a wonderful green lawn and a Volleyball net makes for good fun in the afternoon.